alexgoodell/kahn-lab-documentation/index.md

 The preferred method for storing code in the Kahn lab is Github.
 Git is a free, version-control system.
 Github is a website which allows you to store Git repositories for free.
 Git is an essential tool.
 Used correctly, it allows programmers to save the state of their code at any time, and "roll-back" to previous versions of code if errors are introduced.
 It allows collaboration across teams, where individuals can work on seperate parts of code and merge their changes together, with a clear, transparent history.

 Currently, use of Git and Github are recommended, but not required.
-For projects with signficant collaboration requirements, use of Git/Github or a similar version control system is required.
+For projects with significant collaboration requirements, use of Git/Github or a similar version control system is required.

 ## Code reviews